strangetom/ingredient-parser/docs/source/guide/postprocessing.rst

 Amount
 ^^^^^^

-The QTY and UNIT labels are combined into an ``IngredientAmount`` object
+The QTY and UNIT labels are combined into an :class:`IngredientAmount` object

 .. literalinclude:: ../../../ingredient_parser/postprocess.py
     :pyobject: IngredientAmount